sudarshan2401/tp/docs/UserGuide.md

    ```
    John has been removed from CS2103T
    ```
-4. You have successfully removed John from CS2103T.
+4. You have successfully removed John from CS2103T. :tada:

 **Successful Output:**